Florida Wrongful Death Lawyers

 - Medical, hospital, funeral and burial expenses;

 - Compensation for the decedent’s pain and suffering, during any period of consciousness between the time of injury and death;

 - Losses suffered by the decedent’s spouse, children, or next of kin, including:

 - Loss of gifts or other valuable gratuities

 We Represent Families in Florida Wrongful Death Cases

 The attorneys at Wolf and Pravato are based in South Florida and help families of victims throughout the state of Florida.
 If a family member or another loved one has suffered a wrongful death in Fort Lauderdale, please contact one of our Fort Lauderdale wrongful death attorneys for a consultation.
-Justice is not automatic, so we are prepared to fight for you: 800-428-3476.
+Call 1-800-428-3476 now.